NatashaSilva/WaterfrontComunnity/README.md

   2. Create a new schema called "waterfront_db"

-  3. Follow the instructions to import the data https://kb.iu.edu/d/apnn
+  3. Follow the instructions to [import the data](https://kb.iu.edu/d/apnn).
+The path for the data to be imported is: capstone/server/mySQL